-The best place to visit for families is the Science Museum, it is super immersive and can be fun for the entire family.
+The best place to visit for families is the Science Museum; it is super immersive and fun for the entire family.
 One of the coolest places to visit is the Umbracle!

 Here you will find a huge dome with a glass ceiling full of palm trees.
 It is super unique, and the best part is that it is free to enter and explore!

 Spending an afternoon relaxing on the beach and dining in seaside restaurants is the best way to end your 2 days in Valencia.

 The beach is easiest reached by bike or bus and has everything you need there.
 Renting bikes from the old town and biking through the park all the way to the beach is beyond enjoyable.

 There are paths the whole way, and with this option, you can see more of the city and get a little exercise.